-The best, and sometimes only, way to get around Zion (when the shuttle is running no private vehicles are allowed on the Zion Canyon Scenic Drive) is by shuttle bus.
+The best, and sometimes only, way to get around Zion (when the shuttle is running, no private vehicles are allowed on the Zion Canyon Scenic Drive) is by shuttle bus.

-Shuttle buses run from early spring through late fall, which allow you to hop on and hop off at any of the stops, which is especially helpful if you’re hiking.
+Shuttle buses run from early spring through late fall and allow you to hop on and hop off at any of the stops, which is especially helpful if you’re hiking.

-Depending on the time of year, the wait time can be as short as seven minutes and as long as 15.
-Shuttles also have room for two bicycles.
+Depending on the time of day and time of year, the wait time can be as short as 5 minutes or as long as 30, so keep this in mind.

-The system has two loops:
+The system has 2 different loops:

 Some tips when taking these shuttles:

 - Don’t forget to bring your park pass or receipt to get into the park if you came from Springdale!

 - Make sure you know the departure time of the last shuttle of the day and don’t miss it!

 Where to Stay

 Zion National Park Lodge